AlgebraLoveme/AlgebraLoveme.github.io/_posts/2019-11-21-Hardness_of_a_variant_of_Shortest_Path.md

 1. **A valid partition gives a zero-cost path.** Put the numbers in one group on upper branches and those in the other group on lower branches.
 Equal group sums imply $\sum_i\sigma_i a_i=0$, so the path cost is zero.
 2. **A zero-cost path gives a valid partition.** Place every number whose path branch has sign $+1$ in one group and every number with sign $-1$ in the other.
 A path cost of zero means the two group sums are equal.

-Therefore, the Partition instance is a yes-instance exactly when the constructed graph contains an $s$-$t$ path of absolute weight zero.
+Therefore, the Partition instance is a yes-instance exactly when the constructed graph contains an $s\text{-}t$ path of absolute weight zero.
 If we could solve the absolute-weight path optimization problem in polynomial time, we could run that algorithm and test whether its optimum is zero, thereby solving Partition in polynomial time.

 The decision problem is thus NP-complete, and the optimization problem is NP-hard.
 The proof is stronger than a generic negative-edge argument: the constructed graph is acyclic, so negative cycles and repeated walks play no role.
 If we remove the edge directions, each $v_i$ still separates the earlier gadgets from the later ones; consequently, the same construction also proves hardness for undirected simple paths.